openxc/vi-firmware/docs/config/code-examples.rst

 ``lastValue`` attribute of the struct.
 If for some reason we aren't able to find the configured sign signal, ``lookupSignal`` will return NULL and we can stop hold the output of the final value by flipping ``*send`` to false.
-The firmware will check the value of ``*send`` after each call to a custom handler to confirm if the translation pipeline should continue.
+The firmware will check the value of ``*send`` after each call to a decoder to confirm if the translation pipeline should continue.

 One slight problem with this approach: there is currently no guaranteed ordering for the signals.
 It's possible the ``lastValue`` for the sign signal